 But determining your customer acquisition cost is complicated.
 You’ll lose out on customers and revenue if you're too cautious.
 If you’re too confident, you might spend too much, killing your SaaS enterprise before it’s had a chance to grow.

 It’s also becoming increasingly difficult for business-to-business (B2B) companies to acquire new customers while achieving SaaS spend optimization.
 CAC has increased by almost 50% in the past five years.

 In this article, we’ll walk you through the ins and outs of all things CAC – what it is, why you need to understand it, how to calculate it, and what to do to get the most out of it.

 What Is Customer Acquisition Cost for SaaS?

 Your CAC is how much it costs you to acquire a new customer.
 This metric is measured over a specific timeframe, and a variety of factors should be considered – from advertising and sales costs to salaries and more.
 Indeed, there are specific values for customer acquisition by industry, but your business strategies could significantly influence this metric.
-And while the existing saas customer acquisition cost benchmarks are relevant and one should be aware of them, understanding the mathematics behind CAC is important.
+And while the existing SaaS metric benchmarks are relevant, and one should be aware of them, understanding the mathematics behind CAC is important.